-The outstands at the intersection of Victoria Street, on all four corners is a key opportunity for intervention.
+All four outstands at the intersection of Victoria Street, is a key opportunity for intervention.

-The outstands at Moor Street also have attractive mature White Cedars, and have the potential to provides seating under the canopies and immersed in improved garden bed planting.
+The outstands at Moor Street also have attractive mature White Cedars, and have the potential to provide seating under the canopies and immersed in improved garden bed planting while Bell Street's north-west orientation provides an afternoon sun trap.